fuseraft/kiwi/docs/lib/task.md

 | :--- | :---------- |
 | `Void` | Blocks until all active tasks are completed. |

-## Creating Tasks with `fork`
+## Creating Tasks with `spawn`

-You can use the `fork` keyword in Kiwi to run a function asynchronously.
-When you `fork` a function, it immediately returns a task identifier that can be used to monitor and retrieve the result of the task once completed.
+You can use the `spawn` keyword in Kiwi to run a function asynchronously.
+When you `spawn` a task, it immediately returns a task identifier that can be used to monitor and retrieve the result of the task once completed.

 ```kiwi
 fn long_running_task()